B2. Operations

 Learning Context Prerequisites

-When it comes to basic arithmetic operations, students are too often presented with a specific algorithm rather than being given the freedom to do it their way.
+When it comes to basic mathematical operations, students are too often presented with a specific algorithm rather than being given the freedom to do it their way.
 For example, when adding two-digit numbers, the tradition has been to add the ones column first and then the tens column.
 When students are allowed to solve the problems in their own way, some students start with the tens column and then move to the ones because it seems easier.

-In Grade 2 , students should be able to understand the concepts and procedures associated with arithmetic operations and apply them in a problem-solving context.
+In Grade 2, students should be able to understand the concepts and procedures associated with mathematical operations and apply them in a problem-solving context.
 They need to grasp the concepts related to grouping and sharing and to discover the patterns and relationships between operations.
 A student who mechanically applies a procedure to solve the problem 100 - 1 = ? is not using their own reasoning.
 By allowing them to create their own algorithms, students learn to think, to devise their own strategies, and to develop good number sense.

 In this learning situation, students will: